 Shop Vanillapup is an online pet store built on Shopify.
 Their header menu is simple and clean.
 It immediately becomes clear that they offer products for dogs and cats, and that they offer different brands.
 In addition, buyers can see all new arrivals, best-selling products, or products that are on sale in a single click.
 Intuitive, simple, and clean - this is the type of header menu you should create.

 - Your header menu should be visible at all times.
 In other words, it should be sitewide, as well as displayed through each scrolling phase.
 This way your customers can easily navigate your website.
 For example, they can switch categories, or see your contact information without having to scroll or change pages.

 - Avoid image-based menus.
-While they enable more engaging and immersive shopping experiences, they’re not compatible with all devices.
-In addition, they are not what you would call “an SEO-friendly solution”.
+While they enable a more engaging and immersive shopping experience, they’re not compatible with all devices.
+In addition, they are not what you would call “an SEO-friendly solution.”
 Search engines cannot “see” images which means that it is more difficult for them to understand image-based navigation.
 Thus, text links that contain keywords have more SEO weight.

 - Your menu titles should describe the content of their pages.
 In other words, the text links should match the titles of the pages they link to.

 - Your menu items should be organized in a logical way that enables intuitive navigation.

 Use drop-down menus to list your subcategories.
 Let’s use Vanillapup’s menu as an example again.

 So, we have the main product categories in the header menu.
 It is obvious that some of these categories (“Dog,” “Cat,” and “Brands”) have subcategories (notice the down arrowhead symbols - “⌄”).
 When you hover over one of these categories, a drop-down menu (which contains subcategories) appears.
 This combination of a header menu (which lists the main categories) and drop-down menus (which list the subcategories) enables easier navigation and a better user experience.